dutchdronesquad/timer-dotfiles/README.md

 - You have the choice to clone from your own fork
 - There is no update script, I assume you know how git works
 - Automatically creates a venv for you and installs the necessary packages from PyPi
+- Asks if you want to setup raspi-config and RotorHazard service

 **Production:**